RF Output Block

 Error message raised if user attempts to set value to HW that doesn’t provide it.

-• For Tx Coherent and MIMO configurations, default is Continuous
+• For Independent, Tx Coherent, and MIMO configurations, the default is Coherent

 • For Bonding configuration, the Phase Transition Mode is RESet and not changeable